Nick Harper (politician): Seattle director of intergovernmental relations

 In December 2013, the month following his resignation from the state senate, Harper was appointed director of intergovernmental relations for the City of Seattle by newly elected mayor Ed Murray, a former senate colleague, in which capacity he operated as the city's lobbyist to the Washington State Legislature.
 In June 2016, after Murray failed to get state legislative support for tax incentives for landlords, it was announced Harper was leaving his post, with Seattle Met noting at the time that "staff 'changes' typically follow Murray’s defeats".

 Master Builders Association

 Harper joined the Master Builders Association of King and Snohomish Counties as its director of governmental affairs in the summer of 2016.

 Everett deputy mayor

 In December 2017, Harper was designated deputy mayor of Everett, Washington by Mayor-Elect Cassie Franklin, and assumed office in 2018.
-In February 2023, the Everett city council retained the services of outisde investigators to launch an inquiry into the nature of the relationship between Harper and Franklin, though Franklin dismissed the investigation, hypothetically observing that "no city policies would be broken if I were to be in a consensual relationship with a city employee".
+In February 2023, the Everett city council retained the services of outside investigators to launch an inquiry into the nature of the relationship between Harper and Franklin, though Franklin dismissed the investigation, observing that "no city policies would be broken if I were to be in a consensual relationship with a city employee".